India

 On this holiday the main objective is to find Tigers, with a significant amount of birding and other mammal watching too!
 We visit some of the most productive Tiger Reserves to maximise your experience, and include two internal flights to make travel easier.
-Your Leader will be Dave Pullan, an experienced Indian Tour Leader, supplemented by local naturalist guides.
+Your Leader will be Dave Pullan, an experienced Indian Tour Leader who will travel with you from the UK, supplemented by local naturalist guides.
 The holiday is timed for early March because Tigers are more active as temperatures increase, though at this time vegetation is not too high, and the midday heat is less of a problem than later in the spring.
-As an extra detail, we have arranged for private jeeps with a maximum of four guests to each, an exclusive arrangement which is not necessarily standard on some Tiger safaris.
-This is an occasional tour which we might not repeat for a couple of years, and numbers are strictly limited, so please contact us soon to reserve your place!
+As an extra detail, we have arranged for six-seater private jeeps at two of the reserves, with a maximum of four guests to each, an exclusive arrangement which is not necessarily standard on some Tiger safaris.
 Sightseeing is not a focus on this holiday, though an optional extension to Agra and the Taj Mahal can be arranged on request.

-We visit the most reliable places for Tigers, taking a tremendous total of fifteen game drives in four key Reserves, Bandhavgarh, Kanha, Pench and Panna.
-Bandhavgarh is now the leading Tiger Reserve in India, where sightings are regular, and we take five game drives here.
-We may take elephant-back viewing of Tigers when the animals have been found by local guides in both Bandhavgarh and at Kanha, where we take another five game drives.
-Pench is more remote, with fewer tourists, and encounters with Tigers are common yet often private.
-Our game drives here should be exciting and productive.
-Panna holds a population of five adult Tigers and six cubs (figures correct in 2011), all closely monitored.
-More detailed information about each reserve is given at the bottom of this page.
+We visit the most reliable places for Tigers, taking a total of twelve game drives in three key Reserves, Bandhavgarh, Kanha and Pench.
+Bandhavgarh is now the leading Tiger Reserve in India, where sightings are regular, and we take six game drives here, which should be very exciting and productive.
+More detailed information about Indian Tigers and each reserve is given at the bottom of this page.

 Birding will be varied and exciting, and amongst the many species we hope to see are Spotted and Jungle Owlet, Malabar Pied Hornbill, Red Junglefowl (the original chicken!), Brown Fish Owl, Grey-headed Fish Eagle, Purple Sunbird and Blossom-headed Parakeet.
 We should see many other mammals, perhaps including Leopard, Sloth Bear, two monkey species, Jungle Cat, herds of the delicate Chital (or Spotted Deer) and more including perhaps a pack of the rare Dhole (Indian Wild Dog).